gargshobhit90/solar-system/README.md

 # Mini-Solar System

-## Completion
+## Goal
-I successfully completed all the parts of this assignment.
+Create a small solar system.
+One sun with four orbiting planets.

 ##Implementation
-I started off with the shadedSphere2 files from the book code.
+I started off with a shaded sphere provided in WebGL example online.
 I separated the modelViewMatrix into two separate matrices: model_transform and camera_transform.

+##How to view
+Just download the folder as a zip, or pull, and open solarSystem.html in a web browser.

 ##Coloring
 Instead of passing various light and material characteristics (ambience, shininess, specular) as vectors, I pass them in as scalar quantities.
 This helped reduce the size and number of variables being passed from my .js file to .html file.
 In the html file, I modified the code to account for these changes.